rymane/katacoda-scenarios/CI/step6.md

-## Intro Github Actions

-With Github Actions we can easily set up an CI/CD envirnonment where we automate our Software workflow by building, testing and deploying our code right in Github.
+With Github Actions, we can easily set up a CI/CD environment to automate our Software workflow by building, testing, and deploying our code right in Github.

-Start by creating a folder in `/katacoda-scenarios/` called `.github` by using the command `touch .github`.
+Start by creating a folder in `/katacoda-scenarios/` called `.github` by using the command `mkdir .github`{{execute}}.
+Change directory in to the `.github` folder: `cd .github`{{execute}}
-In the `.github`folder create a new folder called `workflows` and there create a new file called `CI.yml`.
+In the `.github` folder, create a new folder called `workflows`: `mkdir workflows`{{execute}}.
+Change directory into the `workflows` folder: `cd workflows`{{execute}}
+Finally, create the new file called `CI.yml`: `touch CI.yml`{{execute}}.

-In this file we will specify the rules for our automatic testing and linting.
-We start by defining the name of our action calling it "CI"
+In this file, we will specify the rules for our automatic testing and linting.
+We start by defining the name of our action, calling it `CI`.

 ```yml
 name: CI
 ```

-Then we must choose on which type of Github event we want to run our action.
-We choose to use on all push and pull request.
-Here you need to choose what fits your project best.
-In large projects having full integration tests on every push request can take too much time to be feasible.
+Then we must choose which type of GitHub event we want to run our action.
+We activate the GitHub Action on all push and pull requests, but this could be configured to fit your project needs.
+For instance, complete integration tests on every push request can take too much time to be feasible for large projects.

 ```yml
 on: [push, pull_request]
 ```

-Now we need to specify which directory in our github repository that our CI job is going to run on.
+Now we need to specify which directory in our GitHub repository that our CI job will run on.
 We define it with:

 ```yml
 env:
       working-directory: ./server
 ```

-Next is to define the jobs we want to run on each event.
+Next is to define the jobs we want to run at each event.
 We start by creating our linting job.

 ```yml
 jobs: